 The Company is subject to the information requirements of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and, in accordance therewith, files reports, proxy statements and other information with the Securities and Exchange Commission (the "Commission") pursuant to the Exchange Act.
 Such reports, proxy statements and other information filed by the Company can be examined without charge at, or copies obtained upon payment of the prescribed fees from, the Public Reference Section of the Commission at Room 1024, Judiciary Plaza, 450 Fifth Street, N.W., Washington, D.C.
 20549, and at the regional offices of the Commission located at 7 World Trade Center, 13th Floor, New York, New York 10048 and at 500 West Madison Street, Suite 1400, Chicago, Illinois 60661.
-Such reports, proxy statements and other information can also be inspected and copied at the offices of the American Stock Exchange located at 86 Trinity Place, New York, New York, New York 10006.
+Such reports, proxy statements and other information can also be inspected without charge, or copies obtained upon payment of the prescribed fees, at the offices of the American Stock Exchange located at 86 Trinity Place, New York, New York 10006.